 Yes.
 Even if you are hosting your student for one night only for a non-support reason, this is considered a move.
 You must be a fully-screened Host or Event Family and have completed the Host or Event Family OA, references, background check, interview, and HFO, as well as any necessary non-traditional paperwork.

-Can I move a student if the AFS office is closed and I cannot reach my HPS (Hosting Programs Specialist)?
+Can I move a student if the AFS office is closed and I cannot reach my RFS (Regional Field Specialist)?

 If a student must be moved due to urgent reasons that cannot wait until the AFS office is open, you must notify the Duty Officer on call and receive approval from them to move forward with the move.

-I’ve already let my HPS and Participant Support Specialist know that a move will probably happen tonight.
+I’ve already let my RFS and Participant Support Specialist know that a move will probably happen tonight.
 Do I still need to call the Duty Officer and get approval for the move?

 Do I still need to alert staff before moving a student if the family has been pre-screened or has already hosted this year?